 One beer that I wish could make it onto this list is the Mikkeller Hverfisgata Spontanale.
 Available only at Mikkeller and Friends, it was the only beer I managed to get for free when telling bar-staff about this article (in spite of many, many failed requests).

 While of course, free beer is the most delicious beer, I was also captured by the many unique flavours hiding within its cloudy golden body.
-Unfortunately, it falls short of the top-ten only as it is produced in Denmark.
+Unfortunately, it falls short of the top-ten only as it is produced in Belgium and Denmark.

 International inspiration and national ingenuity seem to be the two main ingredients in Iceland’s craft beers, and the results of their combination have allowed the industry to blossom beautifully over thirty years.
 Whether you like your beer light or dark, sweet or bitter, noxious or mild - even if you exclusively like certain styles, such as Indian Pale Ales or German Gose - you’ll no doubt find what you are looking for.